Manikandan5803/Manikandan5803/README.md

 ### 💡 About Me

-🔍 I'm a **Frontend Developer** passionate about crafting beautiful and responsive web experiences.
+🔍 I'm a **Software Developer** passionate about crafting beautiful and responsive web experiences.
  I'm currently **looking for entry-level opportunities** where I can grow as a fresher and contribute to real-world projects.

 ---